 - No Dogs

-- On-Site café/restaurant - The Coffee Grove Cafe and Shop is open Sunday to Thursday 11am-4.30pm.
+- On-Site café/restaurant - The Coffee Grove Cafe and Shop is open Sunday to Wednesday 11am-4.30pm.
+Take-Away service only

 - Picnic Site